 Studio photographers will appreciate that the Nikon D5 (unlike the D5200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D5200 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5200 was succeeded by the Nikon D5300.
+Both the D5 and the D5200 have been discontinued, but can regularly be found used on eBay.
+The D5200 was replaced by the Nikon D5300, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 So what is the bottom line?
 Which of the two cameras – the Nikon D5 or the Nikon D5200 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.